-Jeremy Guscott MBE – Bath and England Rugby Legend, Pundit and After-Dinner Speaker.
+Jeremy Guscott MBE is a Bath and England Rugby Legend.

 Alongside Will Carling, he pioneered modern rugby’s professional era and helped to develop the game’s higher profile

-In retirement Jeremy moved effortlessly into a media and PR role, having already gained television experience as presenter of such programmes as Gladiators and Body Heat.
+In retirement, Jeremy moved effortlessly into a media role, having gained television experience as presenter of such programmes as Gladiators and Body Heat.

-Jeremy presented three series of Body Heat for ITV and two series of the children’s series Top Score.
+Jeremy presented three series of Body Heat alongside Sally Gunnell and two series of Gladiators both for ITV.